Evacuations from Afghanistan by country | Law-Order

 CANADA Canadian forces in Kabul ended evacuation efforts for their citizens and Afghans on Thursday, acting chief of the defence staff General Wayne Eyre said.

 He said Canada had evacuated or facilitated the evacuation of about 3,700 Canadian and Afghan citizens.
-BRITAIN

-British forces have entered the final stages of evacuating people from Kabul and processing facilities have closed, Britain's defence ministry said on Friday.
-The effort would now focus on evacuating British nationals and others who have already been cleared to leave and are already at the airport, the ministry said.
-No further people would be called forward to the airport for evacuation, it said.

-Britain has evacuated more than 13,700 British nationals and Afghans, representing the second biggest airlift by the country's air force after the Berlin Airlift in 1949, the ministry said.
 GERMANY

 Germany ended evacuation flights on Thursday.
 The German military has evacuated 5,347 people, including more than 4,100 Afghans.
 Germany previously said it had identified 10,000 people who needed to be evacuated, including Afghan local staff, journalists and human rights activists.
 About 300 German citizens remain in Afghanistan, a spokesman for the foreign office in Berlin said on Friday.